suzuki-2001/pytorch-proVLAE/README.md

 &nbsp;

 ## Dataset
-We provided various datasets used in the original pro-VLAE paper and additional disentanglement datasets.
+We provided various datasets used in the original proVLAE paper and additional disentanglement datasets.
 The dataset is automatically downloaded and preprocessed when you specify the dataset name in the `--dataset` argument except imagenet.

 ### Datasets used in the original pro-VLAE paper
 1. [MNIST](https://yann.lecun.com/exdb/mnist/): `mnist`